How is breast cancer in men diagnosed?

 The CT scan is an x-ray test that produces detailed cross-sectional images of your body.
 Instead of taking a single picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these pictures into images of slices of the part of your body being studied.
 In people with breast cancer, this test is most often used to look at the chest and/or abdomen to see if the cancer has spread to other organs, such as the lungs or liver.

-The injection may cause some flushing (a feeling of warmth, especially in the face).
+The injection might cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives.
 Rarely, more serious reactions can occur like trouble breathing or low blood pressure.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.

 CT guided needle biopsy: If an abnormal area is seen on a CT scan, it may need to be biopsied to see if it is cancer.
 The biopsy can be done using the CT scans to precisely guide a biopsy needle into the area.
 For this procedure, you remain on the CT scanning table while a radiologist advances a biopsy needle through the skin and toward the location of the mass (abnormal area).
 CT scans are repeated until the doctors are sure that the needle is within the mass.
 A fine needle biopsy sample (tiny fragment of tissue) or a core needle biopsy sample (a thin cylinder of tissue about ½-inch long and less than 1/8-inch in diameter) is then removed and sent to be looked at under a microscope.